Search

 While the guidance in ASC 410-30 only directly addresses expected recoveries of losses related to environmental obligations, it is often applied by analogy to other situations in which loss recoveries are expected (such as losses on recognized assets covered by casualty insurance).

 A reporting entity may have previously recognized costs related to IEEPA tariffs.
-We believe that reporting entities in such circumstances may reasonably apply the guidance in ASC 410-30 on loss recoveries by analogy.
+We believe reporting entities in such circumstances may reasonably apply the guidance in ASC 410-30 on loss recoveries by analogy.

 Under the guidance in ASC 410-30, a recovery may only be recognized when receipt of the recovery is probable.
 “Probable” is defined in the ASC Master Glossary as “likely to occur.”

-Reporting entities should carefully consider all known facts and circumstances, including entity-specific and external matters when evaluating whether a recovery of previously paid IEEPA tariffs is probable.
+Reporting entities should carefully consider all known facts and circumstances, including entity-specific and external matters, when evaluating whether a recovery of previously paid IEEPA tariffs is probable.
 In particular, entities should consider the government’s current posture toward paying refunds, whether a clear process for obtaining refunds has been established, the outcome of court cases or administrative proceedings with similar facts and circumstances, and whether the reporting entity intends to pursue the collection of refunds it may be owed.
 A high degree of uncertainty regarding these and other relevant factors might preclude a conclusion that recovery is probable.

 Grant Thornton insight: Assessing the probability of refunds